-Aguja Innominata - North ridge
+Aguja Rafael Juarez- North ridge

 3. Piola-Anker

-350 m 6c A2
+350 m 6b+ C1

-Daniel Anker and Michel Piola (Switzerland), 6/1/1989.
+Daniel Anker and Michel Piola (CH), 6/1/1989.

 Description.
 Climbs a line that starts right from the col between Poincenot and Innominata, the Forcella SUSAT.
 From the col, five pitches up obvious cracks on the north face lead to a big ledge and the upper east face.
 Here a short pendulum is required to climb into a steep crack that leads to the summit.
 The route can be climbed almost all free.
 Good rock.

 History.
 During that visit Piola and Anker waited for good weather in the Piergiorgio valley for about a month, until they run out of time and had to go home.
 The day they were supposed to leave they changed their minds, and decided to stay an extra ten days.
-During those ten days, and in spite of mostly bad weather they climbed four new routes, an impressive one on Poincenot (still unrepeated), a very enjoyable one on El Mocho, plus one on Guillaumet and this one on Innominata.
+During those ten days, and in spite of mostly bad weather they climbed four new routes, an impressive one on Poincenot, a very enjoyable one on El Mocho, plus one on Guillaumet and this one on Innominata.
 The name of the article Piola wrote for Mountain Magazine back then was “Patagonicos Desesperados”, a name that likely explains well the frustration they so successfully channeled into such a ferocious spree of activity.

 Descent.
-Via the Anglo-American route.
+Via the Anglo-Americana route.

 Bibliography.
 Mountain 130 p.
 20-25; Vertical 32 p.
 28-37; AAJ 1990 p.
 206-209.